cyrenajs/cyrena/README.md

   ```

-* #### *How to opt-out from the Powercycle control?*
+* #### *How to opt-out from the Cyrena control?*

-  You can opt-out from Powercycle at any place in the VDOM by just returning a regular sinks object.
-The underlying components will not be controlled by Powercycle.
+  You can opt-out from Cyrena at any place in the VDOM by just returning a regular sinks object.
+The underlying components will not be controlled by Cyrena.